 The steps to becoming a paralegal vary depending on location and employment.
 One paralegal may help draft documents and write correspondence, while another paralegal could be involved with court processes, preparing witnesses, interviewing clients, and so forth.

-Technically speaking, paralegals do not have an actual required degree of education unlike doctors or lawyers.
-However, next to zero companies or law firms will hire an individual with no experience or education in paralegal studies.
+Technically speaking, paralegals do not have a required degree of education, unlike doctors or lawyers.
+However, few companies or law firms will hire an individual with no experience or education in paralegal studies.
 Most law firms and paralegal employers prefer individuals who have a paralegal education.

-So how do you get a paralegal associate’s degree?
+How do you get a paralegal associate degree?
 Trade schools are one option.
 Most trade schools that offer certification in programs like massage therapy and medical assistance also offer paralegal studies certification.
-But most trade schools require daily class attendance.
+That said, most trade schools require daily class attendance.
 Many offer no financial aid.
-Trade schools are also not highly regarded by a lot of employers, because they’re not accredited.
+Trade schools are also not highly regarded by a lot of employers because they are not accredited.
 They may not be the most convenient or wisest way to obtain a paralegal certification.

 Attending a college campus is another option.
-This requires a serious time commitment.
-For adults who have a fulltime job, attending classes every day isn’t always possible.
+This choice requires a serious time commitment.
+For adults who have a full-time job, attending classes every day is not always possible.
 Some schools offer night and weekend courses, but they are often limited.
-Attending only nights and weekends classes also means much slower progression toward a degree.
+Attending only night and weekend classes also means a much slower progression toward a degree.

-A well-rounded education paralegal program is the type of associate’s degree that will make the best impression on employers.
-Vista College offers a paralegal degree program which covers all fundamental aspects of the law.
+A well-rounded education paralegal program is the type of associate degree that will make the best impression on employers.
+We offer a paralegal degree program that covers all fundamental aspects of the law.
 Areas of study include:

-An Associate of Applied Science degree in Paralegal Studies is a very marketable degree for individuals who want to work as a paralegal.
+An Associate of Applied Science degree in Paralegal Studies is a very marketable degree for individuals who want to work as paralegals.
 Most law firms’ corporate legal departments require this level of education.
 It will also give you an advantage over those who have unrelated bachelor’s degrees.
 If a potential employer is comparing two candidates for a paralegal position, the vast majority of employers will choose the candidate with legal service education or experience.
-This will be the candidate they do not have to train on the job: the one with a paralegal associate’s degree.

-So what do you want to do in the next 70 weeks?
-To start, you could earn a paralegal associate’s degree at Vista College and completely change your future.
-The Vista College AAS online degree program is a tremendous opportunity to earn an associate’s degree in paralegal studies.
+What do you want to do in the next 70 weeks?
+To start, you could earn a paralegal associate degree at Vista College and completely change your future.
+Our AAS online degree program is a tremendous opportunity to earn an associate degree in paralegal studies.
 If you want to earn it as fast as possible, 70 weeks is all it takes.

-Of course, you don’t have to complete the program in 70 weeks if your schedule doesn’t allow it – you can take up to 105 weeks to finish the program.
-Regardless of your age, location, or reason for enrolling, you can shape your own paralegal career in a well-rounded degree program.
-Start working towards your paralegal associate’s degree by visiting Vista College online now.
+Of course, you do not have to complete the program in 70 weeks if your schedule does not allow it – you can take up to 105 weeks to finish the program.
+Regardless of your age, location, or reason for enrolling, you can shape your own paralegal career in our well-rounded degree program.